-- 1. Teachers who supervise at dances, plays and other special events or who work at athletic events shall be paid \$17 per hour. - 2.
+- 1. Teachers who supervise at dances, plays and other special events or who work at athletic events shall be paid \$19 per hour. - 2.
 Teachers who perform the following extra duties shall receive the amounts indicated: - a.
-Head Junior or Senior Class Sponsor \$1,300 per school year - b.
-Assistant Junior or Senior Class Sponsor \$925 per school year - c.
-Head Freshman or Sophomore Class Sponsor \$650 per school year - d.
-Assistant Freshman or Sophomore Class Sponsor \$425 per school year - e.
-Sponsor of clubs chartered from time to time by the Board of Education \$550 per club per school year
+Career and Technical Education Teachers who sponsor Career and Technical Education Student Organizations will be provided a yearly stipend of \$2000 - b.
+Head Junior or Senior Class Sponsor \$1,430 per school year - c.
+Assistant Junior or Senior Class Sponsor \$1,018 per school year - d.
+Head Freshman or Sophomore Class Sponsor \$715 per school year - e.
+Assistant Freshman or Sophomore Class Sponsor \$468 per school year - f.
+Sponsor of clubs chartered from time to time by the Board of Education \$605 per club per school year